Worachet Pakeerut: Education

 Worachet was born in Phra Nakhon Si Ayutthaya Province, where his father was a railway station master.
 He completed high school at the prestigious Triam Udom Suksa School in Bangkok before studying law at Thammasat University from which he graduated with an honours degree.
 In 1988, he served as deputy president of his university's student council.
 The Thai Bar Association admitted him to the bar in 1992.
 He continued his studies at the University of Göttingen in Germany, completing the Magister Juris programme in 1994 with a thesis about the clausula rebus sic stantibus in administrative contract law.
 He started teaching as a lecturer at the Faculty of Law, Thammasat University, but returned to Göttingen to complete his doctoral studies.
 Worachet was conferred a Doctor of Laws title in 1999.
-His thesis about the development of legal doctrine of the "administrative law contract" (verwaltungsrechtlicher Vertrag) was graded summa cum laude.
-Once again, he returned to Bangkok to be appointed associate professor at the Thammasat University.
+His thesis about the development of the legal doctrine of the "administrative law contract" (Die Entwicklung der Dogmatik des verwaltungsrechtlichen Vertrages) was graded summa cum laude.
+Once again, he returned to Bangkok to be appointed associate professor at Thammasat University.